 Important note

-Itineraries may be subject to last minute changes due to natural events or changes in domestic legislation.
+Itineraries may be subject to last minute changes due to natural disasters or changes in domestic legislation.
 The visitor must take into account and accept the possibility of last minute changes in the organisation of the trip.
 The operator therefore reserves the right to make any changes necessary to ensure the safety and integrity of the travellers and to comply with the laws in force.
 The hotels are given as an indication subject to availability at the time of booking the tour.
 In case of unavailability, a hotel of the same category will be proposed.

 Formalities